techstud-dev/schedule-university/README-EN.md

 ```
 ### 💣 How to report a bug
 To report a bug create a new issue: [link](https://github.com/techstud-dev/schedule-university/issues/new)

 👨‍💼 For users:
 - try to describe in as much detail as possible what the bug relates to, attach detailed screens and a detailed step-by-step how to reproduce the bug

 🧑‍💻 For developers:
 - to the first point additionally: be sure to attach a file with `log` extension so that our team can quickly check and understand what the problem is

 ### 📬 How to suggest a new feature
 Write: *[@Funt1koff](https://github.com/Funt1koff)* , describe what you want to propose, how it will help the project.

 ### ❗Contributors
-Пока в работе 🚧.
+Still in the works 🚧.

 ### 👥 About us
 The team that writes the backend: